rtahmasbi/Causality/README.md

 # Causality

 Before starting Causality, it is good to start with the following papers:
 ## AI Can’t Reason Why
 This is a nice article written by Judea Pearl and Dana Mackenzie in WSJ.
 [Link](https://www.wsj.com/articles/ai-cant-reason-why-1526657442)

-"The current data-crunching approach to machine learning misses an essential element of human intelligence."
+__The current data-crunching approach to machine learning misses an essential element of human intelligence.__

 Put simply, today’s machine-learning programs can’t tell whether a crowing rooster makes the sun rise, or the other way around.
 Whatever volumes of data a machine analyzes, it cannot understand what a human gets intuitively.
 From the time we are infants, we organize our experiences into causes and effects.
 The questions “Why did this happen?” and “What if I had acted differently?” are at the core of the cognitive advances that made us human, and so far are missing from machines.